ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 In general, different RSs can be associated with different ASs, even if the RSs are members of the same OSCORE group.
 However, assuming proper configurations and trust relations, it is possible for multiple RSs associated with the same AS to be part of a single audience (i.e., a group-audience, see {{Section 6.9 of RFC9200}}).
 In such a case, the client can request a single access token intended for the group-audience, hence to all the RSs included therein.
 A particular group-audience might be defined as including all the RSs in the OSCORE group.

-In the Access Token Request to the AS, the client MUST include the Group Identifier of the OSCORE group and its own Sender ID in that group.
+In the access token request to the AS, the client MUST include the Group Identifier of the OSCORE group and its own Sender ID in that group.
 The AS MUST specify these pieces of information in the access token.

-Furthermore, in the Access Token Request to the AS, the client MUST also include: its own authentication credential used in the OSCORE group; and a proof-of-possession (PoP) evidence to prove possession of the corresponding private key to the AS.
+Furthermore, in the access token request to the AS, the client MUST also include: its own authentication credential used in the OSCORE group; and a proof-of-possession (PoP) evidence to prove possession of the corresponding private key to the AS.
 The PoP evidence is computed over a PoP input uniquely related to the secure communication association between the client and the AS.
 The AS MUST include also the authentication credential specified by the client in the access token.

-If the request from the client is granted, then the AS can send back the issued access token in the Access Token Response to the client, or instead upload the access token directly to the RS as described in the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
+If the request from the client is granted, then the AS can send back the issued access token in the access token response to the client, or instead upload the access token directly to the RS as described in the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
 This document focuses on the former option (also shown in the example in {{fig-protocol-overview}}), while the latter option is not detailed further here.

-The Access Token Request and Response exchanged between the client and the AS MUST be confidentiality-protected and ensure authenticity.
+The access token request and Response exchanged between the client and the AS MUST be confidentiality-protected and ensure authenticity.
 In this profile, it is RECOMMENDED to use OSCORE {{RFC8613}} between the client and the AS, to reduce the number of libraries that the client has to support.
 Other protocols fulfilling the security requirements defined in {{Sections 5 and 6 of RFC9200}} MAY alternatively be used, such as TLS {{RFC8446}} or DTLS {{RFC9147}}.

 ## Access Token Uploading ## {#sec-protocol-overview-token-posting}